-All these changes that occur during your pregnancy are essential adaptations to facilitate the needs that occur during pregnancy,” explains obstetrician and gynaecologist, Dr Rafik Bala Mia.
+All these changes that occur during your pregnancy are essential adaptations to facilitate the needs that occur during pregnancy,” says obstetrician and gynaecologist, Dr Rafik Bala Mia.

 During pregnancy, your blood plasma will increase in volume by up to 50%.
 “A slight increase in the heart rate and a decrease in blood pressure may also be experienced during pregnancy,” explains Dr Mia.

 “The position you sleep in can also influence your blood pressure,” explains Tamzin Ingram, a midwife from Johannesburg.
 “When a mom lies on her back, her blood pressure will drop and she may feel nauseous and generally unwell.
-Her baby won’t be affected if she changes her position when this occurs.”
+Your baby won’t be affected if you change your position when this happens.”

 “The increase in blood volume in a pregnant woman’s body is important because it gives the mom reserve blood for the birth process.
 A pregnant woman also needs extra blood to feed her growing reproductive organs,” says Tamzin.